 Tuna Tomato Salad Health Tips

 This recipe is loosely based on my Uncle Slick’s with some modifications to improve the health profile.
-Given my household didn’t have similar need for carbs as Uncle Slick I eliminated bread and replaced with beefy tomatoes as the carrier for the tomato salad.
+Given my household didn’t have a similar need for carbs as Uncle Slick I eliminated bread and replaced with beefy tomatoes as the carrier for a keto friendly tuna salad.
 The tomato is basically used like bread in a bruschetta.
-I also eliminated his heavy dose of Miracle Whip in favor of a simple olive oil and lemon juice vinaigrette for a more heart healthy/cholesterol friendly dish.
+I also eliminated his heavy dose of Miracle Whip in favor of a simple olive oil and lemon juice vinaigrette for a more heart-healthy/cholesterol friendly dish.